Acne Treatment Review in Singapore: Which Are Effective?

 It was around the second course of antibiotic treatment (each course lasted about 3 months) that I received from my GP that I started to do my research on nodular acne management.

-That’s when I came across Illumia Medical and their articles on acne treatments, and a lot of what they said aligned with my personal thoughts and goals.
+That’s when I came across Nuffield Aesthetics and their articles on acne treatments, and a lot of what they said aligned with my personal thoughts and goals.
 I figured it wouldn’t do any harm if I had a consultation with the doctor there and see what she thinks about my situation.

-Dr Ong Xiang Ning’s bio alone gave me a spurt of faith.
+Dr Sau Po Yi’s bio alone gave me a spurt of faith.
 At the very least, she knows what she’s doing, and I find myself embracing an emotion I haven’t had my hands nor my heart around for quite a long time.
 Hope.

-I called the clinic to arrange an appointment, and took the earliest slot they had with Dr Ong.
+I called the clinic to arrange an appointment, and took the earliest slot they had with Dr Sau.

 The consultation process

-The staff were friendly and showed me to a waiting area, where I made myself comfortable on their plush armchairs.
-I filled out the general consultation form before meeting Dr Ong.
+The staff were friendly and showed me to a waiting area, where I made myself comfortable.
+I filled out the general consultation form before meeting Dr Sau.

-Upon entering her room, Dr Ong made me feel at ease with her gentle eyes and the warm smile behind her face-mask.
+Upon entering her room, Dr Sau made me feel at ease with her gentle eyes and the warm smile behind her face-mask.

 She listened attentively as I described to her my problem and the solutions that I’ve tried before.
 With her medical experience in clinical dermatology and her invested interest in managing various dermatological conditions including moderate to severe acne, she was kind to explain how my skin was behaving and reacting.